 All students will enroll in SP 205: Cultural Introduction to Spain, a required course for Endicott students.
 Students are encouraged to enroll in a language course in addition to this, and information regarding a Spanish Language Placement Test will be provided from our Madrid staff.

 CIS Endicott also offers 300 and 400 level Business courses which follow the topics and syllabi offered on Endicott's Beverly campus.
-Courses offered during the Spring 2018 semester include:
+This includes:

 - ECN 302 Intermediate Microeconomics